rootm0s/rootm0s.github.io/_posts/2019-6-22-sdclt2-uac-bypass.md

 ---

 This executable is running elevated by default.
 Since sdclt executable is vulnerable to registry App Path hijacking, it can be used to spawn our executable with High IL.
-We need to hijack the default value at "HKCU\Software\Microsoft\Windows\CurrentVersion\\App Paths\control.exe" with path to executable to be launched.
+We need to hijack the default value at "HKCU\Software\Microsoft\Windows\CurrentVersion\\App Paths\control.exe" with full path to our executable.

 This works from Windows 10 (10240) to Windows 10 (16215)